KxSystems/docs-v1/docs/ml/toolkit/utils.md

 Where

--   `x` is the predicted binary label
+-   `x` are the predicted binary labels
--   `y` is the true binary classification label
+-   `y` are the true binary classification labels
 -   `z` is the binary value defined to be true

 returns a measure of the precision associated with a classification problem.